 A stocked complimentary minibar of drinks came in handy and there is also a kettle for tea as well as a coffee machine.
 You’ll also find White Company Noir toiletries, fluffy bathrobes and slippers to make you settle right in.

 Around 10:45 am on certain days you can catch the ‘Changing of the Guard’ procession from outside the hotel’s entrance.
 The parade marches past the doorstep of the hotel along Windsor’s main street.
 Or if you have a street-facing room as we did, watch it from the comfort of your own window.

 Rooms start from £124 with breakfast included and free Wi-Fi.

 Click here to book

 I love a buffet breakfast, probably one of my favourite things about staying at a hotel.
-The selection at Castle Hotel Windsor includes cold cuts, cheeses, cereals, fresh fruit and juices with hot items like roasted tomatoes, baked beans, sausages and bacon.
-There’s also an a la carte menu you can choose from with classics like a full English, french toast or eggs Benedict.
+The selection at Castle Hotel Windsor includes cold cuts, cheeses, cereals, fresh fruit and juices.
+You’ll also find hot items like roasted tomatoes, baked beans, sausages and bacon.
+There’s also an a la carte menu you can choose from with classics like a full English.

 Exploring the Neighbourhood

 With Windsor Castle at your doorstep, this is one thing you can’t miss when staying at Castle Hotel Windsor.
 Windsor Castle has been the family home to British kings and queens for over 1,000 years.
 Take a nice stroll around the stunning grounds of the castle and enjoy an ice cream from the Queen’s own cow’s milk before heading into the State Rooms.

 Tip: Purchase your ticket beforehand to avoid long queues at the ticket office on the day.

 Just a short walk from the hotel are cobbled streets lined with boutique stores, restaurants and high street shops.